 There is no minimum project period.
 The maximum project period is limited to 2 years.
 Follow-on projects are permitted provided they demonstrate a clear difference to the initial work.

 The Fourth Round opened 2 July 2019 and closes on 27 September 2019.

 Applicants must represent a Consortium of industry partners from within the Mining and METS sector.
 A consortium may include members from research organisations, universities and other associations across the METS value chain, with at least two METS companies represented.
 The balance of consortia members must principally conduct business within Australia.

 Companies in the consortia must have a demonstrated commercial track record.
 There are no upper limits or lower limits on company revenue.

 Research organisations may be public or private.
 Non-registered private research providers will require approval from METS Ignited to participate.

-Proposal must address the objectives of the Growth Centre and clearly demonstrate national or sector wide benefit for Australian METS.
+Proposal must address the objectives of the Growth Centre and clearly demonstrate national or sector wide benefit for Australian METS and mining.
 Criteria will include:

 Yes.
 METS Ignited may be required to disclose information to the Federal Government Department of Industry Innovation & Science.
 Both organisations have processes in place for commercially sensitive information.